eresearchqut/ontvisc/README.md

 - Perform direct read homology search using megablast and the NCBI NT database and direct taxonomic read classification using Kraken2 and Kaiju
 ```
+# Check for presence of adapters
+# Filter reads against reference host
+# Perform a direct read homology search using megablast and the NCBI NT database.
+# Perform a direct taxonomic read classification using Kraken2 and Kaiju.
 nextflow run ~/path/to/ontvisc_repo/main.nf -resume --adapter_trimming \
                                             --host_filtering \
                                             --host_fasta /path/to/host/fasta/file \